 Opinion is divided as to which fruit should go into the Rumtopf.
 There are 1000s of recipes on the net, and I have found a school of thought that excludes quite a few fruit for a variety of reasons:

-(too hard, too soft, and making the mixture too dark)
+black fruit: blackcurrants, blackberries, blueberries (too hard, too soft, and making the mixture too dark)

-gooseberries, rhubarb
+gooseberries, rhubarb (too tart)

-apples, pears
+apples, pears (too hard)

 raspberries (too soft)